hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-13-differentiate-if-and-while.md

 Conditional code will be execuated only if the condition statements are true.

 Okay, those are the similaries.
 What about the differences?
 The major difference is that in an `if` statement, the conditional code will be execuated only once and then computers move on to the next, just like life does.
 However, in a `while` loop, after the conditional code is execuated, computers will go back to the **original** statement and assess it.
-This means that **in a `while` loop, if the conditional code does not change validity of the condition statement, the loop will keep going forever**, while, at least until your computer runs out of battery.
+This means that **in a `while` loop, if the conditional code does not change validity of the condition statement, the loop will keep going forever**, well, at least until your computer runs out of battery.

 Let's say we have this dataset: `a = [1, 2, 3, 4, 5, 9, 10, 12, 13, 15]` and we want to know how many number are there that are greater than `$10$`.